pandas-dev/pandas-stubs/README.md

 To contribute changes to the stubs, you must include an appropriate test.
 See `pandas-stubs/tests` for examples.

+## Build instructions

+Use `python setup.py build bdist_wheel` to build the wheel.
+NOTE:  `setuptools 62.3.2` is required!

 ## Evolution

 These stubs were forked from the project <https://github.com/microsoft/python-type-stubs> as of commit `6b800063bde687cd1846122431e2a729a9de625a`